Minimum wages rise: Here’s where the changes matter most

 The idea behind raising base pay closer to a “living wage” – pay that covers basic expenses – is that it builds better communities.
 But some businesses say the increases push them to the brink.

 Across the United States, workers like Ms. Champagne are seeing an uptick in hourly wages.
 Twenty-two states raised their minimum wages last month, affecting nearly 10 million workers.
 Many of these increases were in the works years ago, as part of multiyear legislative packages.
 Some states tie the increases to inflation.
-Others, mostly in the South, follow the federal minimum of $7.25 per hour, which hasn’t changed since 2009.
+Others, mostly in the South and Midwest, follow the federal minimum of $7.25 per hour, which hasn’t changed since 2009.

 State minimum wages have risen faster than inflation for many workers since 2009, despite stagnation in federal policy.
-But across the country, minimum wages still fall consistently below what economists call “living wages” – the amount needed to meet a person’s, or family’s, basic needs.
+But across the country, minimum wages still fall consistently below what economists call living wages – the amount needed to meet a person’s, or family’s, basic needs.

-Grace Champagne makes $18.50 an hour, plus a portion of tips, working as a hostess at a chain restaurant.
-That’s nearly $2 over minimum wage in San Diego, where she goes to school.
-In this tight California job market, the college student asked for the hourly bump, and got it.
-The extra bit goes into Ms. Champagne’s savings to eventually help repay college loans.

 “It seems like a small difference, but it makes a really big difference,” says Ms. Champagne, who struggles to keep up with California’s high cost of living.

-Across the country, workers like Ms. Champagne are seeing an uptick in hourly wages.
+Across the United States, workers like Ms. Champagne are seeing an uptick in hourly wages.
 Twenty-two states raised their minimum wages last month, affecting nearly 10 million workers.
-Many of these increases were in the works years ago, as part of multi-year legislative packages.
+Many of these increases were in the works years ago, as part of multiyear legislative packages.
 Some states tie the increases to inflation.
-Others, mostly in the South, follow the federal minimum of $7.25 per hour, which hasn’t changed since 2009.
+Others, mostly in the South and Midwest, follow the federal minimum of $7.25 per hour, which hasn’t changed since 2009.
 The wide variances create a cross-country picture that is at once mixed and nuanced.

 Why We Wrote This